KheawKachee/VocabRandomizer/README.md

 # VocabRandomizer

-to add more vocab open Dict.csv in progarm folder to run progarm open Main.exe in progarm folder
+to add more vocab open Dict.csv in progarm folder \n to run progarm open Main.exe in progarm folder